awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-gpus.md

 **To submit feedback using the Elastic GPU Status Monitor**

-1. Open the Elastic GPU Statue Monitor\.
+1. Open the Elastic GPU Status Monitor\.
 This tool is available in the notification area of the taskbar in your Windows instance\.

 1. Choose **Feedback** in the lower left corner\.